About Public Health

 What is public health?

-Public health is the science of protecting and improving the health of a population and the communities where they live, work, learn and play.
+Public health is the science of protecting and improving the health of a population, as well as the communities where they live, work, learn, and play.

-It is achieved through the promotion of healthy lifestyles, researching disease and injury prevention as well as detecting and responding to infectious diseases.
+It is achieved through promoting healthy lifestyles, conducting research on disease and injury prevention, and detecting and responding to infectious diseases.
 Public health connects us all.

 Why is public health important?

-Public health is responsible for monitoring and identifying repeating trends in a community that has or could have negative impacts on the people who live, work, play, and learn there.
-Public health also works to reduce health disparities in populations where one population is affected by a negative outcome(s) more than another population.
-It is our goal to prevent people from needing medical care through educational programs, policy changes, conducting research, and administering preventive services such as immunizations.
+Public health is responsible for monitoring and identifying repeating trends in a community that have or could have negative impacts on the people who live, work, play, and learn there.
+Public health also works to reduce health disparities in populations where one group is disproportionately affected by negative outcomes compared with another.
+Our goal is to prevent people from needing medical care through educational programs, policy changes, research, and the administration of preventive services such as immunizations.

 As an example:

-City A has a population of 50 people, 25, or 50% died from cancer in the last 5 years.
-City B which also has a population of 50 people has 5 people or 10% that have died from cancer in the last 5 years.
-Basically, the difference between these two populations represents a health disparity based on the location in which they live, work, learn, and play.
-Accordingly, we would attempt to identify what is different between the two populations.
+City A has a population of 50 people; 25, or 50%, died from cancer in the last 5 years.
+City B, which also has a population of 50 people, has 5 people, or 10%, who have died from cancer in the last 5 years.
+Essentially, the difference between these two populations reflects a health disparity based on where they live, work, learn, and play.
+Accordingly, we would attempt to identify what distinguishes the two populations.

-For instance, do those in city A work in a high-risk environment such as working with asbestos?
+For instance, do those in city A work in a high-risk environment, such as working with asbestos?
 Or do those in city B have higher access to clinical care that diagnoses and treats cancer earlier than those in city A?
-Evaluating these factors are essential to improving the health of the population in city A. If they lack clinical care access, adding a doctor could have a profound effect on reducing the mortality rate.
+Evaluating these factors is essential to improving the health of the population in city A. If they lack clinical care, adding a doctor could have a profound impact on reducing the mortality rate.

-Public health is also important as an essential cog in the wheel for responding to public health threats such as natural disasters, disease outbreaks, epidemics, and pandemics.
+Public health is also crucial for responding to threats such as natural disasters, disease outbreaks, epidemics, and pandemics.

 History of public health in application